 Prajna Healing Arts

 I offer a safe, sacred space for exploring how to establish healthy mind-body-spirit patterns.
-I share practices of reflecting, listening, placing attention and opening heart-mind to connect with self and life.
-With outdoor settings and walking paths, clients can reconnect to life with nature.
+I share practices of reflecting, listening, placing attention, and opening heart-mind to connect with self and life.
+With outdoor settings and walking paths, clients can experience being present in nature.
 My mindfulness-based practice blends Eastern and Western psychology.
-My experience in providing counseling and training in prisons in the United States and Indonesia taught me how we can imprison ourselves.
+Having provided counseling and training in prisons in the United States and Indonesia, I learned how often we imprison ourselves.
 I share tools for finding freedom from destructive emotions and behaviors generated by trauma and loss.

-I help clients reconnect with life using a variety of therapies.
-I use reflecting inward (Naikan Therapy) for transforming loss, trauma and unhealthy relationships into stepping stones for success.
-Other tools I use from Japanese and Applied Existential Psychology.
-Clients determine tools used for helping them focus attention and produce results.
+I help clients rediscover peace of mind using a holistic approach.
+Given my diverse training and education, I can apply the therapy that is most appropriate for each client.
+For example, I use the practice of reflecting inward (Naikan Therapy) for transforming loss, trauma, and unhealthy relationships into stepping stones for success.
+Other tools I use include Applied Existential Psychotherapy and somatic therapies.
+Listening carefully, I select with my client’s tools that support their ability to focus attention and produce results.